ArnavT005/Maze_Engine/PacmanPro/README.md

 	  (It is a fight to survive and win!)
 - GHOST:
 	- Ghosts can now split up at a specific time leading to more number of them.
-	- Add new mode: DARK MODE
+	- Add new mode: DARK MODE.
 	- Improved Ghost AI.
 Inky now speeds up when going crazy!
 Be wary of him.

 > Disclaimer: Our two player Pacman (local/online) builds up on the original single player pacman.
 Many of the original pacman mechanics have been recreated, and hence are omitted from this section.